nuxeo/nuxeo-drive/DEVELOPERS.rst

 Nuxeo Drive Client under Windows
 --------------------------------

-To setup a build environment under Windows you can run the powershell script with the administration rights (right click on the powershell icon in the programs menu to get the opportunity to "Run as administrator")::
+To set up a build environment under Windows you can run the PowerShell script with the administration rights (right click on the PowerShell icon in the Programs menu to get the opportunity to "Run as administrator")::

   powershell.exe C:\path\to\tools\windows\nxdrive-setup-dev.ps1

-Some dependencies such as `psutil` can be tricky to build under windows.
+Some dependencies such as `psutil` can be tricky to build under Windows.
 You can use a binary installer from `this site
 <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_.